sarah-antillia/Augmented-ImageMask-Dataset-Multiple-Sclerosis-Brain-MRI/README.md

 <h3>1.
 Dataset Citation</h3>
+We used the following dataset to create our ImageMask dataset
 <a href="https://data.mendeley.com/datasets/8bctsm8jz7/1">
 Brain MRI Dataset of Multiple Sclerosis with Consensus Manual Lesion Segmentation and Patient Meta Information
 </a>